ngblaylock/documentation/pages/other/cloudflare.md

 7. Once connected, you need to make sure to **Configure the SSL/TLS to Full (strict) encryption mode.** This is under the SSL/TLS section > Custom SSL/TLS > Full (Strict) option.
 If you don't do this you will not have a working URL.
 8. Now you should be able to start the actual transfer process
 9. Go to Squarespace and under the "Overview" page there will be a button at the bottom of the page that says "Request Transfer Code."
 Click this, then click "Unlock."
 It might take some time to get the email with the transfer code.
+10. After some time you should have a domain transfer code emailed to you from Squarespace.
+In Cloudflare go to the overview page of the domain and look for "Transfer to Cloudflare".
+Click the link.
+11. Enter the transfer code in the field provided.
+12. You will need to pay to transfer the domain, so setup payment then continue.
+The transfer process has begun, and should take 5-ish days to complete.

 ## Static Hosting